NelushGayashan/OnetoOne/README.md

-# Spring Boot Hibernate One-to-One Mapping Example
+# Spring Boot Hibernate One-to-One Mapping

 This project demonstrates a simple Spring Boot application with Hibernate for one-to-one mapping between Employee and Address entities.